GongT/baobao/@idlebox/node/docs/node.api.md

     name: string;
     // (undocumented)
     value: string | undefined;
 }

+// Warning: (ae-missing-release-tag) "ISpawnAdditionOptions" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface ISpawnAdditionOptions {
+    // (undocumented)
+    verbose?: boolean;
+}

 // Warning: (ae-missing-release-tag) "JoinPathFunction" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)